 Refugees who are eligible for private sponsorship are those who either meet the same Convention Refugee standards as government-assisted refugees or are a member of the Country of Asylum Class (which is similar criteria plus the requirement to be privately sponsored or self-sufficient).
 Private sponsors are expected to provide financial, lodging, and settlement assistance for the period of sponsorship, which is usually 12 months.
-In 2018, Canada admitted 18,763 privately sponsored refugees.
+In 2021, Canada admitted 9,540 privately sponsored refugees.

 Refugees eligible for the blended visa office-referred program are referred by the UNHCR like government-assisted refugees but only receive six months of assistance from the government, after which private sponsors will provide another six months of support.
-In 2018, Canada admitted 1,157 blended visa office-referred refugees.
+In 2021, Canada admitted 75 blended visa office-referred refugees.
 Those who have arrived in Canada without refugee status may make a claim once they arrive.
 These claims are referred to the Immigration and Refugee Board of Canada (IRB) for a decision on eligibility.

-As of 2019, refugees accounted for 14.2 percent of all permanent resident status holders in Canada.
+As of 2022, refugees accounted for 17.23 percent of all permanent resident status holders in Canada.
 Before the Syrian crisis, the largest group of permanent resident refugees in Canada over the last decade had been Colombians displaced by fighting between guerrilla and paramilitary forces.